jaantollander/masters-thesis/content/40_results.md

 2) Computing the sum aggregate with chosen categorical value.
 Categorical values include the Lustre target, Lustre client, user, and job identifiers.
-In the future, we could also use categorical values from the Slurm job data such project and partition identifiers.
+In the future, we could also use categorical values from the Slurm job data, such as project and partition identifiers.
-We can stop when there is only few aggregate time series left.
+We can stop when there are only a few aggregate time series left.

 <!-- TODO: density is easy to compute -->
 3) Computing the density with chosen resolution.
-We can use it to obtain new filtering condition, such as time and value range, and repeat the process.
+We can use it to obtain new filtering conditions, such as time and value range, and repeat the process.

 <!-- TODO: plots show one iteration of the above process -->
 Each of the Figures \ref{fig:density-1}, \ref{fig:density-2}, and \ref{fig:density-3} show three subplots of data of a selected operation from compute nodes to a selected Lustre target.
 The top subplot shows the total rate, the middle subplot shows the total rates of each user, and the bottom subplot shows the density plot of the total rates of each user.
-We use a logarithmic scale for the density due to the large variations and we omit zeros from the plot.
+We use a logarithmic scale for the density due to the large variations, and we omit zeros from the plot.

 <!--
 Total rate is sum many time series, fine-grained data allows us to decompose the total rate into its component time series, then we can analyze those components